 You have NO idea what you’re doing.

-You may never be an “expert,” but confidence and tricks of the trade grow with experience, plus you’re just more “okay” with the fact that no one ever really knows everything.
+You may never be an “expert,” but with experience you build confidence and an arsenal of tricks of the trade, plus you’re just more “okay” with the fact that no one ever really knows everything.

 You have a lot more time to obsess.

 With your first, there is ample time to obsess about things like whether your kid is going to fail at life because they use a pacifier and if today’s “face time” was adequate.
 Babies two, three (and ever after) don’t have your constant attention because it’s not possible.
 For me, having more kids helped me make peace with my limitations.
 You’re having a complete identity crisis.

 Many mamas feel like they don’t know who they are anymore.

 They say in transition it’s common to feel angry, depressed, confused... and so many other emotions.
 It’s part of your process.
 Every baby is a transition, but I believe that moving into motherhood for the first time is monumental.
 After that it’s, as they say, “once a mom always a mom.”

 You are sure that every little thing is going to last for eternity.